Leo Frank: Timing and physical evidence

 Slaton's narrative touched on other aspects of the evidence and testimony that suggested reasonable doubt.
 For example, he accepted the defense's argument that charges by Conley of perversion were based on someone coaching him that Jews were circumcised.
-He accepted the defense's interpretation of the timeline; citing the evidence produced at trialincluding the possibility that Stover did not see Frank because she did not proceed further than the outer officehe wrote: "Therefore, Monteen Stover must have arrived before Mary Phagan, and while Monteen Stover was in the room it hardly seems possible under the evidence, that Mary Phagan was at that time being murdered."
+He accepted the defense's interpretation of the timeline; citing the evidence produced at trial—including the possibility that Stover did not see Frank because she did not proceed further than the outer office—he wrote: "Therefore, Monteen Stover must have arrived before Mary Phagan, and while Monteen Stover was in the room it hardly seems possible under the evidence, that Mary Phagan was at that time being murdered."
 Slaton also said that Phagan's head wound must have bled profusely, yet there was no blood found on the lathe, the ground nearby, in the elevator, or the steps leading downstairs.
-He also said that Phagan's nostrils and mouth were filled with dirt and sawdust which could only have come from the basement.
+He also said that Phagan's nostrils and mouth were filled with dirt and sawdust that could only have come from the basement.

 Slaton also commented on Conley's story (that Conley was watching out for the arrival of a lady for Frank on the day of the murder):

 Conclusion

-On Monday, June 21, 1915, Slaton released the order to commute Frank's murder conviction to life imprisonment.
+On June 21, 1915, Slaton released the order to commute Frank's murder conviction to life imprisonment.
 Slaton's legal rationale was that there was sufficient new evidence not available at the original trial to justify Frank's actions.
 He wrote:

 The commutation was headline news.
-Atlanta Mayor Jimmy Woodward remarked that "The larger part of the population believes Frank guilty and that the commutation was a mistake."
+Atlanta Mayor Jimmy Woodward remarked, "The larger part of the population believes Frank guilty and that the commutation was a mistake."
 In response, Slaton invited the press to his home that afternoon, telling them:

 He also told reporters that he was certain that Conley was the actual murderer.
 Slaton privately told friends that he would have issued a full pardon, if not for his belief that Frank would soon be able to prove his own innocence.

 Reaction of the public

 The public was outraged.
-A mob threatened to attack the governor at his home.
+A mob threatened to attack Slaton at his home.
 A detachment of the Georgia National Guard, along with county policemen and a group of Slaton's friends who were sworn in as deputies, dispersed the mob.
 Slaton had been a popular governor, but he and his wife left Georgia immediately thereafter.

 For Frank's protection, he was taken to the Milledgeville State Penitentiary in the middle of the night before the commutation was announced.
 The penitentiary was "strongly garrisoned and newly bristling with arms" and separated from Marietta by 150 mi of mostly unpaved road.
-However, on July 17, The New York Times reported that fellow inmate William Creen tried to kill Frank by slashing his throat with a 7 in butcher knife, severing his jugular vein.
-The attacker told the authorities he "wanted to keep the other inmates safe from mob violence, Frank's presence was a disgrace to the prison, and he was sure he would be pardoned if he killed Frank."
+But on July 17, The New York Times reported that fellow inmate William Creen tried to kill Frank by slashing his throat with a 7 in butcher knife, severing his jugular vein.
+Creen told authorities he "wanted to keep the other inmates safe from mob violence, Frank's presence was a disgrace to the prison, and he was sure he would be pardoned if he killed Frank."